manucohenyashar/APIPrivateInformationAnalyzer/readme.md

 Analyzing PII in API signature and payload

 ## Overview
 The tool takes a collection of input entries, each contains all the data elements of an API call (i.e. the URI, headers, payload of both the request and the response).
-It analyzes the data and search for possible private information (PII) by using regular expressions, a black list of suspicious argument names, and named entity recognition (NER) engine.
+It analyzes the data and search for possible private information (PII) by using regular expressions, a black list of suspicious property names, and named entity recognition (NER) engine.
 The result is a JSON file with a per API call analysis that highlights all the possible private fields and their value.
 You can use the tool from the command line or call it from your python code.